How to Become a Sommelier

 So how then does one do it?
 How do you become a great sommelier?
 In truth, anyone can call themselves a sommelier.
 After all, it's just a job title.
 Just like bartending, no certification is actually required to apply for or even become a great somm.
 However, according to Hines, "being certified is more attractive to restaurants and hotels that are hiring.
 It also gives you a good structure to work from and shows that you are not only knowledgeable, but know how to apply what you have learned."

 In the past, the only way of verifying someone's knowledge of wine was through observing their work, and in some instances, that works just fine.
-Today, however, there are numerous international organizations that offer sommelier classes and sommelier certifications to both educate and license experts in the field.
+Today, however, there are numerous international organizations that offer sommelier training and sommelier certifications to both educate and license experts in the field.
 Here is a list of some of the more reputable establishments: